soliyev23/Yield-Prediction-Model/README.md

-# Модель прогнозирования урожайности
+# Yield Prediction Model

-Проект по прогнозированию урожайности с использованием ансамблевых методов машинного обучения (Stacking Regressor с Random Forest и Extra Trees).
+A project focused on predicting agricultural yields using ensemble machine learning methods (Stacking Regressor with Random Forest and Extra Trees).

-## Описание проекта
+## Project Description

-Данный проект представляет собой модель машинного обучения для прогнозирования урожайности на основе различных параметров. Модель использует ансамблевый подход, комбинируя Random Forest и Extra Trees Regressor через Stacking.
+This project features a machine learning model designed to predict crop yields based on various parameters.
+The model utilizes an ensemble approach, combining Random Forest and Extra Trees Regressors through a Stacking strategy to improve predictive accuracy.

-## Технологии
+## Tech Stack

 - Python 3.x
 - scikit-learn